natefleming/retail-ai/README.md

 ```

 ### 9. DSPy-Style Assertion Middleware

+**What are assertions?** Quality checks for your agent's responses.
+You can ensure responses meet certain requirements before they're sent to users.

+**Why this matters:** AI models sometimes generate responses that are:
+- Too long or too short
+- Missing required information (like citations)
+- In the wrong format
+- Off-topic

+Middleware catches these issues and either fixes them automatically or asks the model to try again.

 DAO provides middleware inspired by DSPy's assertion mechanisms for validating and improving agent outputs: